searica/TerrainTools/README.md

 <img src="https://raw.githubusercontent.com/searica/TerrainTools/main/Media/HoeTools.png"></img>

 ### New Cultivator Tools
-- Adds a version of each terrain tool that doesn't affect the terrain height when used.
+- Adds a version of the cultivate tool that doesn't affect the terrain height when used.
-- Adds square versions of all terrain tools that modify terrain according to the world grid (so you can enjoy clean edges).
+- Adds square versions of each tools tool in the cultivator that modifies terrain according to the world grid (so you can enjoy clean edges).
-- Adds a precision raise ground tool that lets you set the exact height you want to raise the terrain by using the scroll wheel on your mouse.
-- Adds a remove terrain modifications tool that lets you reset terrain.

 #### Cultivator
 <img src="https://raw.githubusercontent.com/searica/TerrainTools/main/Media/CultivatorTools.png"></img>

 ## Instructions
 If you are using a mod manager for Thunderstore simply install the mod from there.
 If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and the Jotunn plugin installed.

 ## Configuration
 Changes made to the configuration settings will be reflected in-game immediately (no restart required) and they will also sync to clients if the mod is on the server.
 The mod also has a built in file watcher so you can edit settings via an in-game configuration manager (changes applied upon closing the in-game configuration manager) or by changing values in the file via a text editor or mod manager.